rtphokie/solarconjunction/README.md

 for an average of 7.32 yearly
 ```

 This code was quickly put together to calculate numbers used in a WRAL.com article on the subject of the Nov 11, 2019 Transit of Mercury.

+Handling of leap days has been simplified here.